jack-denson/stratego/README.md

-  -s, --spectate        Whether to watch(print out board) during play between AIs -p NAME, --name NAME  Set the name of Player(default 'User') -q, --quiet           Only output result of games, not moves
+  -s, --spectate        Whether to watch(print out board) during play between AIs -p NAME, --name NAME  Set the name of Player(default 'User') -q, --quiet           Only output result of games, not moves -b, --belief          See belief of AI(useful for debugging)
 ```

 ## Setup